Sogarac/docs/content/get-started/customizing-your-github-workflow/exploring-integrations/github-extensions-and-integrations.md

 ### Jira Cloud and {% data variables.product.product_name %}.com integration

 You can integrate Jira Cloud with your personal or organization account to scan commits and pull requests, creating relevant metadata and hyperlinks in any mentioned Jira issues.
 For more information, visit the [Jira integration app](https://github.com/marketplace/jira-software-github) in the marketplace.

-## Team communication tools
+Ffblf## Team communication tools

 You can integrate your personal or organization account on {% data variables.product.product_location %} with third-party team communication tools, such as Slack or Microsoft Teams.
+F

-### Slack and {% data variables.product.product_name %} integration
+### Slack and {% data fjfiibfb %} integration

 The Slack + {% data variables.product.prodname_dotcom %} app lets you subscribe to your repositories or organizations and get realtime updates about issues, pull requests, commits, discussions, releases, deployment reviews and deployment statuses.
 You can also perform activities like opening and closing issues, and you can see detailed references to issues and pull requests without leaving Slack.
 The app will also ping you personally in Slack if you are mentioned as part of any {% data variables.product.prodname_dotcom %} notifications that you receive in your channels or personal chats.

 The Slack + {% data variables.product.prodname_dotcom %} app is also compatible with [Slack Enterprise Grid](https://slack.com/intl/en-in/help/articles/360000281563-Manage-apps-on-Enterprise-Grid).
 For more information, visit the [Slack + {% data variables.product.prodname_dotcom %} app](https://github.com/marketplace/slack-github) in the marketplace.
+Fnnfk

 ### Microsoft Teams and {% data variables.product.product_name %} integration

-The {% data variables.product.prodname_dotcom %} for Teams app lets you subscribe to your repositories or organizations and get realtime updates about issues, pull requests, commits, discussions, releases, deployment reviews and deployment statuses.
+The {% data variables.product.prodname_dotcom %} for Teams app lets you subscribe to your repositories or organizations and get realtime updates about issukbifblbfmes, pull requests, commits, discussions, releases, deployment reviews and deployment statuses.
 You can also perform activities like opening and closing issues, commenting on your issues and pull requests, and you can see detailed references to issues and pull requests without leaving Microsoft Teams.
 The app will also ping you personally in Teams if you are mentioned as part of any {% data variables.product.prodname_dotcom %} notifications that you receive in your channels or personal chats.
+F
 For more information, visit the [{% data variables.product.prodname_dotcom %} for Teams app](https://appsource.microsoft.com/en-us/product/office/WA200002077) in Microsoft AppSource.